 - Partnership Councils include representation from all core child services, community stakeholders and payers for the attributed population.
 These Partnership Councils, convened by the Lead Organization, are primarily responsible for devising strategies and processes to achieve the coordination of service types for the model.

-The state Medicaid agency and Lead Organization will partner together to write the application, but only one of these entities will be considered the applicant and the model awardee of a cooperative agreement.
+The state Medicaid agency and Lead Organization partnered together to write the application, but only one of these entities was considered the applicant and the model awardee of a cooperative agreement.

 If you are interested in receiving additional information about the Integrated Care for Kids (InCK) Model, please subscribe to the InCK Model listserv.